 Although the information in these materials has been funded in part by the U.S. Environmental Protection Agency under assistance agreement 83447601 to WGBH, it may not necessarily reflect the views of the Agency and no official endorsement should be inferred.

 Academic standards correlations on Teachers' Domain use the Achievement Standards Network (ASN) database of state and national standards, provided to NSDL projects courtesy of JES & Co.

 We assign reference terms to each statement within a standards document and to each media resource, and correlations are based upon matches of these terms for a given grade band.
 If a particular standards document of interest to you is not displayed yet, it most likely has not yet been processed by ASN or by Teachers' Domain.
 We will be adding social studies and arts correlations over the coming year, and also will be increasing the specificity of alignment.

-This lesson can stand alone, or you can follow it with the companion lesson, Biodegradation.
+This lesson can stand alone, or follow the companion lesson, Needs vs. Wants.

 Lesson developed in collaboration with Creative Change Educational Solutions.